datanav/docs/project-exercises.rst

 Next create an intermediate pipe based on the dataset from the embedded-customer-details output.
 Inside this pipe you should use the :ref:`hops <hops_function>` function to merge the data from embedded-customer details with the data from embedded-customer-addresses and with the data from embedded customer-employee.

-The goal of this exercise is to create a pipe which only processes the minimum needed entities to ensure a up-to-date output.
+The **goal** of this exercise is to create a pipe which only processes the minimum needed entities to ensure a up-to-date output.
 The final result for 'Burger King' should look similar to this, and the scripts should incoorporate different ways of implementing the :ref:`track-dependencies <hops_function>` tag.

 .. image:: images/project-exercises/pic8.png
-    :width: 800px
+    :width: 600px
     :align: center
     :alt: Generic pipe concept